Leadership Onboarding

 Welcome to 423 Leadership

-A short orientation to posture, purpose, and how we protect the room.
+A short orientation to the leadership community

 Vision and Purpose